Order of the Builders of People's Poland

 Order of the Builders of People's Poland (Order Budowniczych Polski Ludowej) was the highest civil decoration of Poland in the times of the People's Republic of Poland.

 History

 The order was established by the Sejm on 2 July 1949 for "awarding unique achievements in the task of building People's Poland".
 It was designed by Michał Bylina and Wojciech Jastrzębski.

 Unofficially, it replaced Poland's highest pre-war order, the Order of the White Eagle (the Order of the White Eagle was never officially disestablished, but it was not awarded in People's Poland).

 The order was awarded by the president of Poland until the office was abolished in 1952; from then it was awarded by the Polish Council of State.
 It had only one class.
 A person decorated with the order had the title of a Builder of People's Poland (Budowniczy Polski Ludowej).

-The order was awarded to many leaders of workship, notable party members (including military personnel) and others.
+The order was awarded to many udarniks (supposedly high productivity workers), notable party members (including military personnel) and others.